 Vegan diets: everything you need to know

 Vegan diets are a type of vegetarian diet, where only plant-based foods are eaten.
-They’re different to vegetarian diets in that no animal products are eaten.
-With good planning, you can get all of the nutrients you need from a vegan diet can cover all their nutrient bases, but there are some extra things to consider.
+With good planning, those following a vegan diet can cover all their nutrient bases, but there are some extra things to consider.

 Vegan diets include:

 - Soy foods like tofu and tempeh

 Vegan diets don’t include:

 - Often honey, plus other animal-derived ingredients or food additives

 If you are following a vegan diet, you need to be aware of your intake of some specific nutrients.
 Four key nutrients to keep in mind are:

 - Iron: People following a vegan diet can get enough iron through plant foods like legumes, tofu, nuts and seeds, wholegrains (especially amaranth and quinoa), dried fruits and dark green leafy vegetables.
 However, the type of iron in plant foods (non-haem iron) is not as easily absorbed as that in animal foods (haem iron).
 To boost the absorption of iron from plant foods, include a vitamin C-rich food with meals – e.g. berries, citrus fruit, kiwi fruit, capsicum, tomatoes or broccoli.
 And avoid drinking tea with meals, as some antioxidants in tea can affect iron absorption.
 Read more about iron and anaemia.